The Informers (1963 film)

-The Informers (U.S. title:Underworld Informers; also known as The Rape of the Underworld) is a 1963 British crime film directed by Ken Annakin and starring Nigel Patrick, Margaret Whiting, Harry Andrews, Derren Nesbitt and Colin Blakely.
+The Informers (U.S. title:Underworld Informers; also known as The Rape of the Underworld) is a 1963 British crime film directed by Ken Annakin and starring Nigel Patrick, Margaret Whiting, Harry Andrews, Derren Nesbitt, Katherine Woodville, and Colin Blakely.
 It was produced by William MacQuitty, with screenplay by Paul Durst and Alun Falconer from the novel Death of a Snout by Douglas Warner.
 Cinematography was by Reginald H. Wyer.
 It was distributed in the UK by The Rank Organisation and the U.S. by Continental Film Distributors.

 Plot

 The story concerns the uneasy relationship between Scotland Yard Detective John Edward Johnnoe, and Squad Chief Alec Bestwick, over the formerly traditional use of "snouts" (paid informants).
 Despite being told that these should no longer be used and to adopt more scientific principles of detection, Johnnoe continues to do so until Jim Ruskin, one of his informants, is murdered.
 He again disobeys orders and pursues his own lines of inquiry but as he closes in on the villains, they frame him for corruption and he is arrested and held in prison.
 With few friends left on his side of the law, his wife Mary enlists the help of the murdered man's brother.